Harvey (1950), starring James Stewart, Josephine Hull

-- Myrtle Mae Simmons (Myrtle Mae Simmons, Abbott and Costello Meet the Killer Boris Karloff).
+- Myrtle Mae Simmons (Victoria Horne, Abbott and Costello Meet the Killer Boris Karloff).
 Elwood’s niece, who’s despairing of ever meeting a nice young man and getting married.
 Due to her uncle’s eccentricity scaring away suitors.
 Until she meets Wilson …

 - The Taxi Driver (Wallace Ford, The Mummy’s Hand).
 A minor, but very important, character.
 Played for comedy at first, he tells Veta something that leads to a life-changing decision.

 Editorial review of Harvey courtesy of Amazon.com